THE MYOPIA CLINIC

 Our optometrist is a leading expert in children's myopia management in Melbourne.

 Optometrist Dr Philip Cheng is one of Australia's best-known clinicians in the area of Myopia Control and Orthokeratology.
-Trained at the University of Melbourne and with over 16 years of clinical experience, Philip has full endorsements to prescribe therapeutic eye treatments and renowned expertise in the fitting of Ortho K lenses.
+Trained at the University of Melbourne and with over 17 years of clinical experience, Philip has full endorsements to prescribe therapeutic eye treatments and renowned expertise in the fitting of Ortho K lenses.
+He is a Fellow of the International Academy of Orthokeratology and Myopia Control (FIAOMC).

 At this clinic you can expect the most up-the-date knowledge, latest diagnostic technologies and professional advice on the best ways to manage your child's short-sightedness and prevent the continual worsening of their vision.